MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 A simple example of RSO optimizing travel time is when there is no travel time between two bookings.
 This means there were two work orders at the same location with the same service account and RSO scheduled them back-to-back.

-Back on the completed scheduling optimization request, you will see a list of bookings created, deleted, and overlooked, and a graph of the travel time and working time of the bookings.
+Back on the completed scheduling optimization request in the Bookings tab, you will see a list of bookings created or deleted, and a graph of the total travel time and working time of the optimized bookings.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/rso-quickstart-graph.png)

+Congratulations!
+You have successfully run RSO!

 ### See also